livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 This linking method is sometimes referred to as _dynamic load_ or _run-time dynamic linking_.
 With explicit linking, the executable using the DLL must make function calls to explicitly load and unload the DLL and to access the DLL's exported functions.

-**Result**: Again, no surprises, libraries are correctly recorded.
+**Result**: Again, no surprises, libraries are correctly mentioned.
 Even if no function is called there is still a corresponding DLL entry in the .pf file.

 **Code**: [dynamic load](https://gist.github.com/livz/7fb6d6a97ac8719748915f02ea477d14).
 * __Explicit linking (manual)__